MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/policy-packages-healthcare.md

 ms.custom:
 localization_priority: Normal
 search.appverid: MET150
-description: Learn how to use and manage policy packages in Teams to simplify, streamline, and help provide consistency when managing policies for your healthcare organization.
+description: Learn how to use and manage Teams policy packages for your healthcare organization.
 ---

 # Teams policy packages for healthcare